Ultimate Guide

 Qobolak

-Qobolak, an education placement company, leveraged the WhatsApp Business API via respond.io to streamline communication and boost student lead conversions.
+Qobolak, an education placement company in Saudi Arabia, leveraged the WhatsApp Business API via respond.io to streamline communication and boost student lead conversions.

 A key factor in their success was the use of WhatsApp broadcasts to promote events and updates to a wide audience effectively.
 Over eight months, Qobolak achieved a remarkable 95% increase in lead conversions.